Animals That Start With K are some of the most fascinating creatures in the world.

 4. Kinkajou

 Kinkajous, also known as honey bears, are small mammals native to the rainforests of Central and South America.
-They have long tails, bear-like faces, and usually have a light brown coat with black or dark markings on their legs and tail.
+They have long tails and bear-like faces and usually have a light brown coat with black or dark markings on their legs and tail.

 Kinkajous are part of the same family of Animals That Start With K as raccoons, but they are not closely related.
-They live in the canopy layer of the rainforest and rarely come down to the ground.
+They live in the rainforest’s canopy layer and rarely come down to the ground.
 Kinkajous are nocturnal and eat fruits, flowers, insects, and small animals.

 5. Killer Whale

-One of the most iconic Animals That Start With K is the Killer Whale, also known as the Orca.
-This majestic sea creature is a top predator that can be found in all oceans around the world.
+One of the most iconic Animals That Starts with K is the Killer Whale, also known as the Orca.
+This majestic sea creature is a top predator in all oceans worldwide.
 Killer whales have black and white coloring, a large dorsal fin, and an unmistakable rounded head.

-These Animals That Start With K are brilliant animals that can communicate with each other in their language.
-Killer whales are apex predators and feed on various prey, including seals, sea lions, fish, squid, and more.
+These Animals That Start With K are brilliant and can communicate with each other in their language.
+Killer whales are apex predators and feed on prey, including seals, sea lions, fish, squid, and more.
 They live in large groups and have complex social structures.
-The average life span of a killer whale is between 50 to 80 years.
+The average life span of a killer whale is between 50 and 80 years.

 6. Keeled Earless Lizard

 These Animals That Start With K have no external ear openings, hence the common name.
 The Keeled Earless Lizard is an active forager, living off small insects, spiders, and other arthropods.
-It prefers habitats that are dry, rocky, and sparsely vegetated.
+It prefers dry, rocky, and sparsely vegetated habitats.
 These animal species have been listed as threatened due to habitat destruction, collection for the pet trade, and competition from introduced species.

 7. Knight Anole